Climate change and vanishing islands threaten brown pelicans

 Protecting what's left depends on continuous human intervention.

 Erosion is a natural process, and over the course of thousands of years, most barrier islands rise and fall.
-Unlike volcanic islands, there is no bedrock, only layers of silt washed down the Mississippi Delta.
+Unlike volcanic islands, there is no bedrock here, only layers of silt washed down the Mississippi Delta.

-Barrier islands, as environmental historian Jack Davis once wrote, "are impermanent, precarious places, at the mercy of wind and washing water – making, shaping and destroying them."

-But rising seas and increased storm frequency and intensity linked to climate change accelerate the pace.
-And the islands have been starved of new sediment from the Mississippi because the river's course has been controlled since the 1940s with levees to prevent flooding and aid shipping.
+But rising seas and increased storm frequency and intensity with climate change accelerate the pace.
+And the islands have been starved of new Mississippi sediment because the river's course has been controlled since the 1940s by levees to prevent flooding and aid shipping.

-"That stops sediment from reaching areas that are fast sinking," said Jaap Nienhuis, who studies erosion at Utrecht University in the Netherlands and previously conducted research in Louisiana.
-"Coastal Louisiana is losing land at perhaps the highest rate in the world."

-But it won't last forever — and many sinking islands aren't restored at all.

 On another day, the biologists steer their aluminum boat past an unrestored island called Philo Brice.
-Mangroves grow on low inundated land, and pelicans nest in the upper branches, chicks craning as parents land with meals of fish.
+Mangroves grow on inundated land, and pelicans nest in the upper branches.

 It's still a decent breeding habitat, as long as the soil holds and plants remain above water.
 "In five or 10 years, it may or may not be here.
 It's that rapid," said Slaton.